ankit-raj78/opendaw-lib/README.md

 ### `box`

 The `box` library is designed to represent and manage data in a graph structure.
 This module provides the ability to create, remove, and analyze vertices and edges in a graph.
 Each `Box` instance represents a vertex with fields and pointers, making it ideal for complex data relationships like dependency graphs and data propagation systems.
+Features
-Features include:
+include:

 - Managing directed edges between boxes (vertices).
 - Subscribing to updates and propagating changes across the graph.
-- Memory estimation and serialization for performance optimization.
+- Memory estimation and serialization.

 ---

 ### `box-forge`

-`box-forge` extends the functionality of `box` by providing additional utilities and tests for working with graph-based data structures.
-It includes tools to validate, manage, and customize the behavior of the `box` module, ensuring compatibility and reliability for various graph-based workflows.
+`box-forge` is a source generator for boxes based on TypeScript schemas.
+It automatically generates box implementations and related utilities from schema definitions, helping to maintain type safety and reducing boilerplate while working with the `box` module's graph-based data structures.

 ---

 ### `dom`

 The `dom` library contains utilities for interacting with the browser's Document Object Model (DOM).
 It simplifies common browser-related tasks, enabling developers to:

 - Dynamically manipulate DOM elements.
 - Handle DOM-related events and workflows.
-- Create web-friendly code with minimal boilerplate.

 ---

 ### `dsp`

-The `dsp` module offers tools for Digital Signal Processing, particularly focused on audio-related tasks.
+The `dsp` module offers a few tools for Digital Signal Processing, particularly focused on audio-related tasks.
 This library provides efficient methods to process audio signals, apply effects, and manage real-time transformations.
-Key features include:

-- Real-time signal manipulation.
-- Audio filtering and effects application.

 ---

 ### `runtime`

 The `runtime` library provides helpers for managing platform-specific runtime environments.
 It includes checks and utilities designed to ensure smooth operation across different platforms and runtime contexts.
-Features include:

-- Environment detection (e.g., browser, Tauri, or specific operating systems).
-- Platform-aware configurations and optimizations.

 ---

 ### `std`

-The `std` library serves as the project’s standard utilities module.
-It provides a collection of general-purpose functions and abstractions used throughout the project, including:
+The `std` library serves as a project’s standard module.
+It provides a collection of general-purpose functions and abstractions used throughout any project.

-- Array and iterable manipulation.
-- Error handling, memory management, and other essential operations.
-- Tools for dealing with asynchronous workflows and observables.

 ---

-### `tsx`
+### `jsx`

-The `tsx` module includes tools and utilities for working with TSX/JSX-based components in web applications.
+The `jsx` module includes tools and utilities for working with TSX/JSX-based components in web applications.
 It helps simplify the creation of dynamic, reusable frontend components and promotes clean and efficient UI development.

----

-## Features

-- **Graph Management**: Use `box` and `box-forge` for creating and managing complex data relationships.
-- **Web Utilities**: Leverage `dom` for DOM manipulation and `tsx` for JSX-based frontend development.
-- **Audio Processing**: Utilize `dsp` for efficient audio signal transformations.
-- **Cross-Platform Support**: `runtime` ensures adaptability to multiple environments.
-- **Reusable Utilities**: With `std`, general programming tasks become streamlined and consistent.

 ---